nodejs/node/doc/guides/investigating_native_memory_leak.md

 ### Node.js binary

-If the leak is not in an addon and in the Node.js binary itself you may need to compile node yourself and turn on debug symbols.
+If the leak is not in an addon and is instead in the Node.js binary itself, you may need to compile node yourself and turn on debug symbols.
 Looking at this entry reported by valgrind, with the release binary we see: